memkind/memkind/doc/autohbw.7.md

 set to indicate the high-bandwidth node as indicated in [**memkind**(3)](/memkind/manpages/memkind.3.html).

+When **libautohbw** is loaded with **LD_PRELOAD**, allocations with size zero, like **malloc**(0), have the same result as the system's standard library call.
+Most notably, a valid pointer may be returned in such calls, contrary to the default memkind behavior of returning NULL when size zero is passed to malloc-like functions.

 # EXAMPLES #

 The following will run */bin/ls* with **AutoHBW** library.
 Make